radar/guides/sprockets/sprockets.md

 end
 </div>

 If the file contains a "fingerprint" (an MD5 hash which is unique for this "version" of this file) then it will return a path such as `application-13e6dd6f2d0d01b7203c43a264d6c9ef.css`.
-We are operating in the development environment for now, and so this will simply return the `application.css` path we've come to know and love.
+We are operating in the development environment for now, and so this will simply return the `application.css` filename we've come to know and love.

-The final three lines of this method will append the `assets` prefix which has been passed in, so that our path now becomes `assets/application.css` and this will also prefix a forward-slash to this path, turning it into `/assets/application.css`.
+The final three lines of this method will append the `assets` prefix which has been passed in, coming from the `Rails.application.config.assets.prefix`, so that our path now becomes `assets/application.css` and this will also prefix a forward-slash to this path (unless it has one already), turning it into `/assets/application.css`.
+The third and final line simply returns the `url`, just in case the `unless` does nothing.

 This return value then bubbles up through `rewrite_asset_path` to `compute_public_path` to `asset_path` and finally back to the `stylesheet_link_tag` method where it's then specified as the `href` to the `link` tag that it renders.